RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/Unicode_Requirements.md

 - __c2x__: we need to decide how to handle compatibility, perhaps adding length and encoding parameters

+🟨(jlf) All the BIF taking a character index or length as argument, or returning a character index or length are impacted, no?.
+That brings the question of direct access (compatible with legacy Rexx) versus iteration/offset (not compatible).

+In REXX/VM Reference, these BIF are impacted by the option EXMODE:

+        ABBREV
+        COMPARE
+        COPIES
+        DATATYPE
+        FIND
+        INDEX, POS, and LASTPOS
+        INSERT and OVERLAY
+        JUSTIFY
+        LEFT, RIGHT, and CENTER
+        LENGTH
+        REVERSE
+        SPACE
+        STRIP
+        SUBSTR and DELSTR
+        SUBWORD and DELWORD
+        SYMBOL
+        TRANSLATE
+        VALUE
+        VERIFY
+        WORD, WORDINDEX, and WORDLENGTH
+        WORDS
+        WORDPOS
+(/jlf)

 ## I/O functions and methods

 ### Internal representation versus marshalling